lifeofguenter/ansible-role-jabberd2/README.md

 # Ansible Role: jabberd2

-An Ansible role that installs jabberd2 on Debian like systems.
+An Ansible role that installs jabberd2 on Debian-like systems.

 ## Requirements